siddhant2508/YOUTUBE_DATA_ANALYSIS./README.md

 ## 📌 Overview
 This project demonstrates an **end-to-end analytics pipeline** for YouTube trending videos using **AWS services**.
-The pipeline ingests trending video datasets, cleans and enriches them, stores them in a data lake, and visualizes interactive insights in **Amazon QuickSight**.
+The pipeline ingests trending video datasets, cleans and enriches them, stores them, and visualizes interactive insights in **Amazon QuickSight**.

 ---